 If these options fail, we try to correct the abnormal rhythm with a procedure known as catheter ablation.
 Because atrial fibrillation is caused by abnormal electrical impulses within the heart, catheter ablation works by interrupting those abnormal impulses.

 In order to get inside the heart, we sedate the patient, make tiny incisions in the two main veins in the legs, and run catheters through those veins up into the heart.
 We use the catheter to burn small regions of the heart wall that are sending out the irregular impulses, usually in the left atrium.

 The scar tissue from these burns interrupts the abnormal signals so that the heartbeat can return to normal.
 When done by an experienced cardiologist who specializes in this procedure, the risks are low.
 In most cases, patients spend a night in the hospital and recover quickly.

-There are many questions surrounding the causes and treatments of A-fib.
+There are many questions surrounding the causes and treatments of atrial fibrillation.
 Maybe it’s because so many of my patients are old enough to be my mother, but I’m often asked “What would you advise your own mother to do?”

 Now I know.